-Dental benefit plans are designed to share the cost of dental care.
+Dental benefit plans (aka “dental insurance”) are designed to share the cost of dental care.
 While most plans potentially cover 50 percent or more of the cost of dental services, your plan may not cover the total cost of your treatment.
 Dental benefit plans are not really insurance in the traditional sense but are designed to provide you with assistance in paying for your dental care.
+Even the best plans will cover your exams/xrays plus 2 cleanings per year at 100% but will only work like a coupon for some of the rest of the work you may need.
 A plan may have limitations on the number of office visits, consultations, radiographs (X-rays) and various treatments it will cover.
 Here are some commonly misunderstood dental plan terms and features...

 USUAL, CUSTOMARY AND REASONABLE

 “Usual, customary and reasonable” (UCR) may be one of the most misunderstood terms used in describing dental benefit plans.
 UCR plans may pay an established percentage of the dentist’s fee, or what the plan considers a “customary” or “reasonable” fee limit, whichever is less.
 Although these limits are called “customary,” they may or may not reflect the actual fees that dentists in your area charge.
 Your explanation of benefits (EOB) may note that the fee your dentist has charged you is higher than the UCR reimbursement levels that the plan offers.
 This does not mean that you have been overcharged.
 For example, the benefits company may not have taken into account up-to-date data in determining a reimbursement level.
 Keep in mind that there is no regulation as to how insurance companies determine reimbursement levels, and companies are not required to disclose how they determine these levels.
 This results in wide fluctuations.